QB64-Phoenix-Edition/InForm-PE/docs/HMap64.md

 # HMap64 Library

-The `HMap64` library provides a simple hash map implementation for QB64-PE, using `_UNSIGNED _INTEGER64` keys.
+The `HMap64` library provides a simple hash map implementation, using `_UNSIGNED _INTEGER64` keys.
 It supports storing various data types and automatically resizes itself as needed.

 ## Usage